 In order to use RunSignup, your browser must accept cookies.
 Otherwise, you will not be able to register for races or use other functionality of the website.
 However, your browser doesn't appear to allow cookies by default.

 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

 This four member team event will cover the same course as the individual marathon (with much less individual effort).
 Team runners can only run in one leg of the event.
 See exchange zones below.

-The race is run on pedestrian pathways and forested trails until the final half mile, where the course runs through an urban Anchorage neighborhood.
+The race is primarily on pedestrian pathways and forested trails.
+The final half-mile runs through an urban Anchorage neighborhood.

 MILEAGE PER TEAM MEMBER:

 Relay participants are responsible for their own transportation to the exchange points.

 ROUTED ARROWS: Courses will be marked with the following route arrow colors.

 Click the icon below to download the attached PDF.